 Working and learning at the same time is a great opportunity to discover your craft and gain experience.
-However, we notice that BBL students regularly encounter situations that do not belong in a proper learning environment.
+However, we notice that BBL students often encounter situations that are not suitable for a good learning environment.
 We are receiving more and more questions about this.
 Therefore, below you will find a list of common problems and your rights.
 This way, you know what you are entitled to and what you can do if things go wrong.

 Common situations

-• You are not allowed to take holiday due to staff shortages.
+- You are not allowed to take annual leave due to staff shortages.

-• Your break is deducted from your pay, even though you have not been able to take a break.
+- Your break is deducted from your pay, even though you could not take a break.

 What are your rights as a BBL student?

-1. You cannot simply be used as an on-call worker.
-Your BBL agreement clearly sets out your work and school hours.
+- You cannot be used as an on-call worker without notice.
+Your BBL agreement clearly outlines your work and school hours.

-2. You are entitled to proper guidance from a recognised mentor.
+- You are entitled to good guidance from a recognised mentor.

-3. You should not be routinely scheduled on school days.
+- You should not be regularly scheduled to work on school days.

-4. The working hours law also applies to you: rest, breaks, and maximum working hours must be respected.
+- The working hours act also applies to you: rest, breaks, and maximum working hours must be respected.

-5. You are entitled to annual leave and should not routinely be refused holiday leave.
+- You are entitled to annual leave and should not routinely have holiday leave refused.

-6. You cannot be required to miss school due to staff shortages.
+- You should not be forced to miss school due to staff shortages.

 What can you do if you have questions?

-• If you cannot resolve it, involve your school or practical supervisor.
+- If you can't resolve it, involve your school or practical supervisor.

-• You can always seek advice from our legal experts.
+- You can also always seek advice from our legal experts.
 We are happy to think along with you.

 Frequently asked questions